Shourya742/Shourya742.github.io/_posts/2025-12-20-intiuting-noise.md

 ## Encryption

-The most straightforward idea is to speak in a code (cipher) known only to you and the website.
+The most straightforward idea is to speak in a code (cipher) known only to you and the peer.
 One side scrambles the message into something unreadable (encryption), and the other unscrambles it(decryption).
 This is a good starting point, but it quickly runs into issues.
 First, the code(cipher) must be sufficiently complex or it will eventually be broken (“use one letter over” becomes painfully obvious after a while).
 Second, the same code cannot be reused everywhere, or it stops being secret.

 So instead, we generate a fresh code randomly and uniquely for each connection.